A word becomes a sound EP (2020)

 From there, Bollinger started gigging around Charlottesville and eventually won free studio time in a local songwriting competition, but put off studio recording until years later when she had a backing band in place.
 Bollinger met her primary collaborator, John Trainum, while working on her cinematography degree at UVA.
 Once Bollinger had a collection she felt especially confident in, she booked her free day of recording and knocked out the songs that made up her EP, I Don’t Wanna Lose, in a single day.
 The self-released collection presented Bollinger with new opportunities, like opening for Soccer Mommy in Richmond and hitting the road with Wild Nothing while she was still finishing her degree.

-On August 21st, Bollinger will release her second EP A word becomes a sound.
+On August 21st, Bollinger will release her new EP A word becomes a sound.
 “I’m really happy with the way that I Don’t Wanna Lose turned out, but everything was so new to me, so I didn’t take things where they could have gone.
 Every song you hear is a live take and I was so excited to record the songs as I had written them, so there wasn’t much in the way of production after the fact,” Bollinger says.
 “When we recorded A word becomes a sound, I really pushed myself to actualize what I heard in my head.”
 Recording the EP was hard-fought; the COVID-19 crisis hit before the band was able to finish, so Bollinger and Trainum were forced to complete the project under unprecedented circumstances.
 The resulting collection comprises five songs, all of which flit between sonic sensibilities, never once settling on a single sustained mood.
 Taking inspiration from pop, folk, jazz, and beat-driven experimentation, A word becomes a sound grounds itself in Bollinger’s nimble voice, which fits a torrent of emotion inside of it.
 “My music has a really soft center and when I write I am finding a balance between something delicate and the darker feelings surrounding it,” Bollinger says.
 “Many of my songs are about childhood, because I am lucky to have had a pretty idyllic one.”

 But what happens when childhood ends and the anxieties of adulthood come to dominate a once-carefree mind?
 “My songs, and the sadness in them, comes from reflecting on an easier time.”
 You can hear that sentiment especially well on lead single “A Couple Things,” which is the oldest song on the EP and has been a part of Bollinger’s live repertoire since 2018.
 It finds Bollinger steeped in shifting familial and interpersonal dynamics over a bed of breezy instrumentation.
 “You always took care of all my baggage/ It’s hard now it’s somethin’ I gotta do,” she sings.
 Bollinger describes “Feel Like Doing Nothing” as a dream pop song, one that was written in close collaboration with Trainum and is unlike anything she’s recorded before.
 Its lyrics yearn for a respite from the weight of responsibility, coalescing with the moody, R&B imbued “Grey Skies,” a song that provokes a sense of ease though it contemplates the inevitability of oncoming sorrow.